Understanding multi-fidelity training of machine-learned force-fields: Methodology

 \subsection{Training}

-Throughout, we use the Adam optimiser as implemented in \verb|PyTorch| with an initial learning rate of 0.01 unless otherwise stated.\cite{Kingma-17-01, Paszke-19-12} Additionally, we use a learning rate schedule that decreases the learning rate by a factor of 0.8 whenever the validation loss has not improved for 32k steps.
-In all cases, we terminate the training run after the validation loss has not improved for 100k steps.
+We use the \verb|Adam| optimiser as implemented in \verb|PyTorch|.\cite{Kingma-17-01, Paszke-19-12} Unless otherwise stated, the initial learning rate is $10^{-2}$ for MACE and $10^{-3}$ for Allegro.
+We apply a learning rate schedule that reduces the rate by a factor of 0.8 whenever the validation loss has not improved for 32k steps, and terminate training after 100k steps without improvement.

 For all model architectures and datasets considered in this work, we found that pre-training to completion (i.e., until the validation loss stops improving) on the pre-training task led to the best performance upon fine-tuning.
-This finding is in accordance with the fact that we do not observe any significant overfitting during pre-training.

-We investigate several fine-tuning strategies in this work, including the use of various learning rates, and the freezing or resetting of subsets of model parameters.
-In all cases, we reinitialise the optimiser's parameters before fine-tuning.
+We investigate several fine-tuning strategies below; in all cases, we reinitialise the optimiser's parameters before fine-tuning and use an initial learning rate of $10^{-3}$ (see Fig.~\ref{fig:repr-lr} in the Appendix for motivation).

+All experiments are repeated with three independent random seeds; reported values are means unless otherwise stated.
+Where error bars are not shown, inter-seed variance is smaller than the marker size.

-Models are trained with four NVIDIA V100 GPUs in parallel.
-We employ the ``Worst Fit'' online bin-packing algorithm with 8 bins to create batches of structures with the same labelling method.\cite{johnson1973near} Each batch contains up to 256 atoms, which allows us to maximise GPU utilisation without fear of memory overflows due to the wide distribution of structure sizes in the ANI-1ccx dataset.
+We train models on four NVIDIA V100 GPUs in parallel.
+We employ the ``Worst Fit'' online bin-packing algorithm with 8 bins to create batches of structures with the same labelling method.\cite{johnson1973near} Each batch contains up to 256 atoms, which allows us to maximise GPU utilisation without memory overflows due to the wide distribution of structure sizes in the ANI-1ccx dataset.
 In our distributed setting, the batches produced by the bin packer are assigned to the GPUs in round robin order to ensure each data point is seen exactly once per epoch.